kmutya/kmutya.github.io/_posts/2019-02-06-maxclique.md

 toc_icon: "cog"
 ---

-In this article we look at the NP-hard maximum clique problem and solve it using a Linear Programming approach.
+Maximum Clique Problem was one of the 21 original NP-hard problems enumerated by Richard Karp in 1972.
+This post models it using a Linear Programming approach.
 In particular, we reduce the clique problem to an Independent set problem and solve it by appying linear relaxation and column generation.
-MCP was one of the 21 original NP-hard problems Karp enumerated in 1972.

 ## Background